Tax Guide for Liquor Store Operators and Owners

 In California, all sales are taxable unless the law provides a specific exemption.
 In most cases, taxable sales are of tangible personal property (legally defined as an item that can be seen, weighed, measured, felt, or touched).

-For liquor stores, most taxable sales are of beverages.
+For liquor stores, most taxable sales consist of beverages.
 However, you may also need to pay sales tax on your sales of other items, like taxable food, magazines, and newspapers.
-You may collect sales tax reimbursement from your customers.
+You may collect sales tax reimbursement from your customers on these taxable sales.

-If you consume or give away taxable items (like soda or alcoholic beverages) that you purchased without paying sales tax, you owe an equivalent use tax (which is the same rate as sales tax) based on the cost of those items to you.
+If you consume or give away taxable items (for example, soda or alcoholic beverages) that you purchased without paying sales tax, you owe an equivalent use tax (which is the same rate as sales tax) based on the cost of those items to you.
+For more information on use tax, see publication 110, California Use Tax Basics

 Seller's Permit